 The publicly available catalogues are very generic (they have not been built for a specific community, but instead from first principle).
-They may help to investigate any N-point cross-correlation between several observables (each of them being sensitive to a particular combination of relativistic effects).
-We identify some examples of applications of \textsc{RayGal} data but the reader can probably find many other.
-We also point to some illustrative articles on these topics that have already made use of \textsc{RayGal} data: \begin{itemize} \item \emph{Galaxies (weak-lensing studies)}: extension of \emph{this work} to shear and ellipticities, more realistic selection function, higher order statistics; \item \emph{Galaxies (clustering and RSD studies)}: impact of relativistic effects on higher order statistics, impact on BAOs and \REP{two-points correlation functions} (e.g. \citealt{Breton2019imprints,didio19,taruya2020,didio20,saga2020}); \item \emph{Galaxy clusters, groups and voids studies}: profile (e.g. \citealt{corasaniti2017probing}), mass function, gravitational redshift, weak-lensing, relativistic cross-correlation; \item \emph{Supernovae, standard candle, standard ruler}: fluctuation of the cosmic distances (e.g. \citealt{breton2020}); \item \emph{CMB studies}: ISW-RS effect, WL, CMB-cross-correlation; \item \emph{Other sources}: Relativistic effects in the Lyman-$\alpha$ forest, in intensity mapping, etc. \end{itemize}
+They may help when investigating any N-point cross-correlation between several observables (each being sensitive to a particular combination of relativistic effects).
+We identify some examples of applications of \textsc{RayGal} data, but the reader can probably find many others.
+We also point to some illustrative articles on these topics that have already made use of \textsc{RayGal} data: \begin{itemize} \item {Galaxies (weak-lensing studies)}: This work can be extended to shear and ellipticities, more realistic selection functions, and higher-order statistics. \item {Galaxies (clustering and RSD studies)}: The impact of relativistic effects on higher-order statistics, the impact on baryon acoustic oscillations, and two-points correlation functions (e.g. \citealt{Breton2019imprints,didio19,taruya2020,didio20,saga2020}) can be studied.\ \item {Galaxy cluster, group, and void studies}: The profile (e.g. \citealt{corasaniti2017probing}), mass function, gravitational redshift, weak lensing, and relativistic cross-correlation.\ \item {Supernovae, standard candles, and standard rulers}: The fluctuation of the cosmic distances (e.g. \citealt{breton2020}).\ \item {CMB studies}: The ISW-RS effect, weak lensing, and CMB cross-correlation. \item {Other sources}: Relativistic effects in the Lyman-$\alpha$ forest, in intensity mapping, and so on. \end{itemize}

-In the future, we plan to expand our source catalogue (galaxies, AGNs), to explore alternative cosmological models (modified gravity etc.), to extend our work to strong-lensing (i.e. by implementing a multiple root finder since our current version finds one image in the case of strong lensing), to consider alternative messengers (gravitational waves) and to investigate the role of baryonic physics.
-Relativistic ray-tracing is a promising tool of modern cosmology, it provides a natural framework to combine multiple cosmological probes, it may pave the way to shed light on the nature of the dark sector.
+In the future, we plan to expand our source catalogue (to include galaxies and active galactic nuclei), to explore alternative cosmological models (modified gravity, etc.), to extend our work to strong lensing (i.e. by implementing a multiple root finder since our current version finds one image in the case of strong lensing), to consider alternative messengers (gravitational waves), and to investigate the role of baryonic physics.
+Relativistic ray tracing is a promising tool of modern cosmology: it provides a natural framework for combining multiple cosmological probes and may pave the way to shedding light on the nature of the dark sector.